-The VMware ESXi embedded hypervisor software is available on the optional USB flash device or SD adapter.
+The VMware ESXi embedded hypervisor software is available on the optional USB flash device or SD card with embedded hypervisor.

-The USB flash device and the SD adapter can be installed in the USB connector and the SD adapter connector on the system board (see "System-board internal connectors" on page 26 for the location of the connectors).
+The USB flash device can be installed in the USB hypervisor connector on the system board (see "Systemboard internal connectors" on page 28 for the location of the connectors).
+The SD card can be inserted into the SD adapter.
 Hypervisor is virtualization software that enables multiple operating systems to run on a host system at the same time.
-The USB flash device or the SD adapter is required to activate the hypervisor functions.
+The USB flash device or SD card is required to activate the hypervisor functions.

-To start using the embedded hypervisor functions, you must add the USB flash device or the SD adapter to the startup sequence in the Setup Utility.
+To start using the embedded hypervisor functions, you must add the USB flash device or SD card to the startup sequence in the Setup Utility.

-To add the USB flash device or the SD adapter to the startup sequence, complete the following steps:
+To add the USB flash device or SD card to the startup sequence, complete the following steps: